 How was it possible to survive, and grow old, without a cellphone?

 Well, I did, and it seems that all my friends survived this penury as well.

 What about the Children?

-The reason I survived childhood without a cell phone is because I was too busy playing.
-Playing is what kids did, when I was a kid.
+The reason I survived childhood without a cell phone is that I was too busy playing.
+Playing is what kids did when I was a kid.

 Our “play-time” activities were all seasonal.
 I forgot to mention, that as soon as we were tired of swimming or fishing, there was a baseball game to finish.

 You see, in those days, it was quite common to “pause” our baseball game, to go swimming.
 Swimming was best enjoyed at “high tide” because we could dive off the wharf, and not have to risk banging our heads on the bottom, something that we were cautioned not to do, by the older kids.